oweb36/mws-docs/mws/Characters/Bench/Air Conditioners/TKA.md

 dob: 2005-10-26
 Gender-Identity: Male
 Sexual-Identity: Heterosexual
+Nationality:
 ---
 # TKA

 TKA is a background [character](Characters.md) on the [Megarchive Warehouse Show](Megarchive%20Warehouse%20Show.md).
 ## Identity

-TKA is an LG wall-mounted AS-H246TKA2 [heat pump](../../Species/Air%20Conditioners.md).
+TKA is an LG wall-mounted AS-H246TKA2 (F24AHJ) [heat pump](../../Species/Air%20Conditioners.md).

 TKA was born in October 26, 2005.
 He is a cisgender and heterosexual male (he/him) because his personality is not there to understand the complexity of LGBTQ.